Saving money is kind of hard.

 A few years ago I started putting my emergency fund in a completely different bank account to make it a little bit harder to “accidentally” use.

+I’ve discovered that I save money best when it isn’t easily accessible from my operating account.
 There is a lot of truth in the old saying “out of sight, out of mind.”

 The transfers are done based on your spending & deposit habits.